hashicorp/packer/website/source/docs/extend/builder.html.markdown

 Other than the builder ID, the rest should be self-explanatory by reading the [packer.Artifact interface documentation](#).

-## Hooks

-TODO: Hooks are still undergoing some thought...

 ## Provisioning

 Packer has built-in support for provisioning, but the moment when provisioning